-Women may choose to give birth safely at home, or in a hospital
+Women may choose to give birth safely at home, or in the hospital.

 Midwives have hospital privileges in Ontario hospitals.
 This means that they can admit and discharge clients at hospitals and access hospital resources needed by clients, including a consultation from a doctor if there is a concern or complication.

 - Timely access to pain medication or an epidural

 - They feel more comfortable and relaxed labouring in the hospital than at home